 All events sent with these tags are saved in tables with the same name.
-In addition there will be a table called simply edr.cylance that aggregates all events received with a tag beginning with edr.cylance.
+In addition, a parent table called simply edr.cylance will be created automatically and contains all events that were received with a tag beginning with edr.cylance.

 For more information, read more about Devo tags.

 In Cylance you need to set up a Syslog/SIEM integration in order to forward events to your Devo Relay.

 On the relay, you need to define a series of rules that identify the event types by a string found in the source message, then apply the corresponding tag.
 To prevent further rule processing on events that match a rule, we make sure to select the Stop processing checkbox.